+- 1. Select the desired update option:

-The firmware update process, as explained in the following procedure, begins automatically after ten seconds unless Update Now or Update Later is selected.
-Selecting Update Now begins the process immediately.
-Update Later defers the operation, closes the message, and starts the Scanner function.
-If you choose not to perform the update, it will not affect Diagnostic Tool operation, however you will not benefit from the additional features available in the update.
+- Update Now begins the process immediately.

+- Update Later defers the operation, closes the message, and starts the Scanner function.
+If you choose not to perform the update, it will not affect diagnostic tool operation, however you will not benefit from the additional features available in the update.

 Selecting Details in the upper-right corner opens a list of what is included in the update.